 3. Cartridge Filter

-It is a type of filter that uses a porous substance for filtration.
+It is a type of filter that uses a porous substance for filtration and additional filter parts.
 This substance or element is wrapped around a cylindrical core which represents the medium of filtration.
 The cylindrical core forms can be easily replaced or removed faster than a loose medium of filtration such as sand.
 This is a very popular choice for a customer as they are very convenient when it comes to replacement and maintenance.

 How does it work?